Melaleuca decussata: Taxonomy and naming

 Melaleuca decussata was first formally described by Robert Brown in 1812 in the second edition of Hortus Kewensis from material collected from the southern coastal region of Australia.
 The specific epithet (decussata) refers to the decussate arrangement of the leaves.

 Distribution and habitat

 Melaleuca decussata occurs between coastal areas of South Australia (including the Eyre Peninsula) and the centre of eastern Victoria.

 Conservation status

-This species has been declared an environmental weed in the Geelong area, the catchments of the Broken and Goulburn rivers and in the Wimmera bioregion.
+This species has been declared an environmental weed in the Geelong area, the catchments of the Broken and Goulburn rivers and the Wimmera bioregion.
 It is a garden escape which becomes naturalised in grasslands and grassy woodland.
 It is believed to be a threat to several natural vegetation associations and forms dense stands in native pastures.
 It grows in low nutrient soils subject to inundation.

 Use in horticulture

 Melaleuca decussata is a hardy garden plant with attractive foliage.
 It will grow in most situations and has attractive mauve-coloured flowers, although they fade quickly to white.
 It is not advisable to plant this species within 6 m of a wastewater pipe because of its potential to cause damage.